GoGetCorp/GoGetGoTask/README.md

 # Task Output

 The following is a sample output of how the task should work.
 A successful task will exit with status code 1 due to the number of errors being generated from the library function we have provided.

+**Note that channels are EXTREMELY fast.
+The sample output includes a sleep `time.Sleep(1*time.second)` just after incrementing the counter in the named function).
+You can choose to add that or not.
+If you don't your output will probably be a number >4,000,000 **

 ```Sample output
 INFO[0002] Output from Process Events: 2